Nikstar-1/weather-dashboard/ReadME.md

--Plus, a 5 day forecast for current weather searched initially -Weather conditions, temperature, humidity, wind speed, and the UV index results shown -units=imperial", "&units=metric" applied i.e °C, %, MPH, UV index -Saves your search into a search history, so you can go back if needed!
+-Plus, a 5 day forecast for current weather searched initially -Weather conditions, temperature, humidity, wind speed, and the UV index results shown -units=imperial", "&units=metric" applied i.e °C, %, MPH, UV index -Saves your search into a search history, you can go back if needed!
 -Refresh to start a new search